JacoboT27/PerceptionandSpatialAI/README.md

 docker compose pull
 ```

-> This downloads the pre-built image (~6–9 GB).
-Takes a few minutes depending on your connection — no compilation required.
+> This downloads the pre-built image.
+Takes a few minutes depending on your connection

 > **Alternatively**, build the image yourself from source:
 > ```bash